hermannpencole/nifi-swagger-client/docs/FlowApi.md

 auth.setAccessToken("YOUR ACCESS TOKEN");

 FlowApi apiInstance = new FlowApi();
-String offset = "offset_example"; // String | The offset into the result set.
+Object offset = null; // Object | The offset into the result set.
-String count = "count_example"; // String | The number of actions to return.
+Object count = null; // Object | The number of actions to return.
 String sortColumn = "sortColumn_example"; // String | The field to sort on.
 String sortOrder = "sortOrder_example"; // String | The direction to sort.
-String startDate = "startDate_example"; // String | Include actions after this date.
+Object startDate = null; // Object | Include actions after this date.
-String endDate = "endDate_example"; // String | Include actions before this date.
+Object endDate = null; // Object | Include actions before this date.
 String userIdentity = "userIdentity_example"; // String | Include actions performed by this user.
 String sourceId = "sourceId_example"; // String | Include actions on this component.
 try {